 The method of wet wax application used

-in China us is basically the same method of wax application used in the
+in China is basically the same method as that used in the

 west.
 A paste wax or semi-liquid wax is applied to the surface of the